tteofili/tteofili.github.io/_posts/2022-02-09-normalizing.md

 Concepts like the one of adversarial features are not very comfortable for non technical users, also varying scores' magnitudes might confuse users.
 To address these issues, one simple technique is to normalize the saliency scores, either in interval _\[-1, 1\]_ or _\[0, 1\]_.
-Note that we won't normalize zero-scores (an unimportant feature has to remain equally unimportant), on the other hand normalizing positive and negative weights in a shared range makes it easy to compare explanations across predictions.
+Normalizing positive and negative weights in a shared range makes it easy to compare explanations across predictions.
 Most importantly scores represent relative importance in a more consistent way.

 To normalize in the _\[-1, 1\]_ range the following code can be used: